Quantcast

 Whether you are entering the job market for the first time, re-entering after an extensive period, or transitioning to a new career, you may be conflicted between practical but unfulfilling opportunities and/or actualizing your passions.
 So what can you do?

 • Assess your passions, strengths, interests and values.
-This can be done through formal assessments performed by a professional or informally by Journaling and seeking input with those who know you.
+This can be done through formal assessments performed by a professional or informally by journaling and seeking input with those who know you.

 • Explore your options through networking, information interviews, conducting research or volunteering with organizations of interest.